hpc-maths/samurai/doc/source/tutorial/interval.rst

     x: [8, 10[, [8, 10[, [14, 16[, [14, 16[
     y: [8, 10[, [14, 16[

-Now, we have to connect each y entry to the corresponding intervals in the x-direction.
-To this end we utilize a new array called `y-offset` and the index of the interval represented by the operator `@`.
+Now, we have to connect each `y` entry to the corresponding intervals in the x-direction.
+To this end we utilize a new array called `y-offset` and the index of the `y` interval represented by the operator `@`.

-Each y has one interval in the x-direction.
-The `y-offset` indicates for each y where are the corresponding intervals in the x-direction in the array x.
+Each y has one corresponding interval in the x-direction.
+The `y-offset` indicates for each y where are the corresponding intervals in the x-direction inside the array x.

 - for `y = 8`, there is one interval in x-direction,
 - for `y = 9`, there is one interval in x-direction,
 - for `y = 14`, there is one interval in x-direction,
 - for `y = 15`, there is one interval in x-direction.

-The `y-offset` is the array `[0, 1, 2, 3, 4]`.
+Thus the `y-offset` is the array `[0, 1, 2, 3, 4]`.
 The size of this array is the number of y + 1 and indicates that :math:`y[i]` corresponds to the intervals in the x-direction between :math:`y-offset[i]` and :math:`y-offset[i+1]` in the x array.

 One point still has to be clarified: how many elements y have we already gone through to know where to look in the `y-offsets`?
 This is where the index comes into play.